Mid Cornwall · TR15 · Cornwall Council West

 Why Redruth is its own job.

 Conservation Area coverage runs through Fore Street, West End and Clinton Road; Carn Brea and the surrounding mining landscape add a heritage layer over much of the town's edges.
 World Heritage assessment is part of most non-trivial applications.
 For extension specifically, parts of Redruth sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes.
-That's why we treat every Redruth project as a TR15-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Redruth job runs as a TR15-specific piece of work — local policy, local fabric, local builders.
+Most of our extension work in Redruth lands on miners' cottages, with detailing that has to nod to the wider Camborne streetscape.

 Planning note